gareth-39/The-Big-Quiz/README.md

 * To display how many correct points the user has achieved throughout the quiz at all times.
 * It needs to be instantly engaging to encourage the user to play the game.
 * Questions to be randomised and drawn from a bank of available questions.
-* The user must be able to leave the quiz if they wish to, and return to the home page.
+* The user must be able to leave the quiz if they wish to, and return to the home page.<br><br>
+#

-## The overall goal:
+# The overall goal:
 * To be easy for the user to start game play.
 * To be able to easily navigate throughout the site.
 * To be able to visit the leaderboard and review their highscores.

 #
-## Requirements
+# Requirements
 - Easy to navigate screen sizes and devices.
 - Accessible and easy play the quiz
 - Keep the user engaged through user experience; progress bar, score counter, end score and add their name on the leaderboard.
 - Clear for all users to see and clearly navigate.

 #
-## Expectations
+# Expectations
 - That every part of my quiz worked as it ment to.
 - Each function button worked when it was pressed and and brought the user to the correct page.
 - It to be responsive no matter what device the user chose to be on.
 - All question and answer functions worked as they should in a clear and conccise manner.
+#

-## Design
+# Design
 - I used bright colours to make the quiz come off the screen so users are instantly comfortable with the layout.
 - I used Nova Squared font so all the writing was clear to the user and readable.
-- Big boxes for all my buttons so the used could always see what the cursor was doing at all times.
+- Big boxes for all my buttons so the users could always see what the cursor was doing at all times.
+#

-## Functionality
+# Functionality
 * All buttons and links have been hovered over and clicked on to ensure accessibility.
 * All pages load correctly across all device screen sizes - see devices tested in testing section.
 * Functional buttons worked as intended on different device screen sizes.